AdamGrochulski/Javamon/README.md

 # Javamon
-Pokemon battle simulator developed in Java.
+ Battle simulator of familliar creatures, developed in Java.